 A fantastic four-player mode that takes inspiration from Hunger Games, as each of the four players is put into a separate corner of a small map, separated by four gigantic walls.
 Players have a set amount of time to gather resources, craft weapons, and get ready for the coming conflict before a lever is pulled and all the walls disappear.
 It’s a fight to the death in the wilderness, and a great way to show off your building skills as well as some good old scraping.
 Hypixel still has a version of the original game, though newer versions like Mega Walls often use a lot more players and a bigger map.

-There we have it, players, our breakdown of the best Minecraft games out there right now, though if we’ve missed one, be sure to get in touch with us over at the Pocket Tactics Twitter and let us know about any exciting game modes you and your friends are playing.
-If you love blocks of every kind, why not check out our guide to the best Lego gaming sets, featuring some great Minecraft and Mario Lego builds.
+There we have it, players, our breakdown of the best Minecraft games out there right now.
+If you love blocks of every kind, why not check out our guide to the best Lego gaming sets or some Mario Lego sets here.